Ruskinkot1/TOTVS_solution/README.md

 My answers to questions:
 Question 1
 1) Predicting customer churn using suprevised learning algoritms - seems to be the main purpose of this dataset
-2) Customer segmentation by and LTV analysis
+2) Customer segmentation and LTV analysis
 3) Segmentation of sellers by unit price/total price/quantity/loyality

 Question 2